rcifw/cnda-help/Computation/CHPC_Access.md

 1. Files are mounted read only to protect the integrity of the data on the CNDA.
 Mechanisms exist to programatically write results back to your CNDA project.
 2. Send an email to support@rcif.wustl.edu to request this service.
 There is no fee involved.
 3. The CHPC has both free and subscription services.
-Find out more about the charges by sending an email to support@rcif.wustl.edu.
+Find out more about the charges at the [CHPC Accounting FAQs](https://docs.chpc.wustl.edu/rates/), or you can contact support@rcif.wustl.edu with specific questions.